ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

     - can enroll & remove student.
     - batch registration for new upcoming batch.
     - assign & revoke subject to faculty
-    - subject assign to student is also done by admin
+    - subject enrollment for student is also done by admin

 - **Faculty**
     - Faculty has the privilege to take action, related to assigned subject only